A model of non-Fermi liquid with power law resistivity: strange metal with a not-so-strange origin: Discussion

-Finally we note that the key ingredient of our model is a critical mode which is soft along a ring in momentum space.
-This gives rise to low energy scattering in finite region on the Fermi surface which allows us to circumvent the hot spot problem associated with scattering by a mode which is critical at one momentum.
-Such a ring of low energy state may be common in any circular Fermi surface with charge or spin density wave instability.
-We use the spinon Fermi surface set-up because that represents a critical state which exists over a range in parameter space.
-If one is willing to fine-tuning to the charge or spin density wave critical point with a line of soft mode, our model can also be applied using Eq. \ref{rate}.
-By power counting, we expect $\alpha=1+1/z-\gamma$ where $\gamma$ is the exponent which describes the divergence of the critical mode and $z$ is the dynamical exponent.
-Thus the violation of Luttinger theorem is not a requirement for the power law in $T$ resistivity.
+We note that the key ingredient of our model is a critical mode which is soft along a line in momentum space.
+This gives rise to low energy scattering in finite regions on the Fermi surface which allows us to circumvent the hot spot problem associated with scattering by a mode which is critical at one momentum.
+We employ a model with a spinon Fermi surface because that represents a critical state which exists over a range in parameter space.
+Therefore the power law resistivity exists over a range of parameters such as doping or pressure.
+Furthermore a circular spinon or hole Fermi surface is not needed, because the singularity of $\Pi_{2k_F}$ is a consequence of a two patch model, which rely on the fact that opposite k points in the spinon Fermi surface have parallel tangents.

+There has been a lot of discussions concerning the so-called Planckian bound, $\hbar/\tau<k_BT$.~\cite{zaanen2004temperature} At present there appears to be no clear connection between transport lifetime and the Planckian bound.~\cite{hartnoll2022colloquium} Our model is relatively simple and can serve as a counter-example to the Plankian bound which, unlike phonon scattering, is valid down to zero temperature.